The Office: Body Language, 6.23

 The Office Body Language

-W: Justin Spitzer, D: Mindy Kaling
+Writer: Justin Spitzer, Director: Mindy Kaling

 Summary (NBC): Pam and Jim work on their first sales pitch together to Donna (guest star Amy Pietz), the manager of a local restaurant.
 But Michael keeps misreading the signals she’s putting out.
 Meanwhile, Dwight encourages Kelly to try out for the minority training program.